siscia/easy-hire/_draft/pyspider.md

 This method is a little long, but it is well structured and easy to follow.

-In the first part of the method we are all setting the header, so stuff like the User-Agent, the timeout etc.
+In the first part of the method it sets the header, so stuff like the User-Agent, the timeout etc.

 Then a function to handle the response is defined, `handle_response()`, we are going to analyze this function later.